CarloDePieri/vim-pytest/README.md

 ### Mappings

-This plugin does not come with custom mappings, but here are my personal ones with the relative mnemonics.
+This plugin does not come with predefined mappings, but here are my personal ones, with the relative mnemonics.

 ```vim
 " launch <T>est <S>uite